Alek-Hanusic/Aleks_Vault/Databases/Normalization.md

 When a database is said to be 2NF, that means the database is both 1NF and contains no partial dependencies.
 A partial dependency is when an attribute depends partly on the table’s primary key.

-When a database is said to be 2NF, that means the database is both 1NF and contains no partial dependencies.
-A partial dependency is when an attribute depends partly on the table’s primary key.

 A 1NF Database with partial dependencies

 | ID | Name    | Address ID | Address               |